K-theory of derivators revisited: A remark on the approximation theorem

 \begin{thm} Let $F\colon \mathcal{C} \to \mathcal{C}'$ be an exact functor of derivable Waldhausen categories.
 Suppose that: \begin{itemize} \item[(i)] $wF\colon w\mathcal{C} \to w \mathcal{C}'$ induces isomorphisms on $\pi_0$ and $\pi_1$ for all basepoints, \item[(ii)] $w \S_2 F \colon w \S_2 \mathcal{C} \to w \S_2 \mathcal{C}'$ is $1$-connected (i.e.~it induces an isomorphism on $\pi_0$ and an epimorphism on $\pi_1$ for all basepoints). \end{itemize} Then $\ho{F} \colon \ho{\mathcal{C}} \to \ho{\mathcal{C}'}$ is an equivalence of categories. \end{thm} \begin{proof} Consider the commutative square

-Using the properties of the long exact sequence of homotopy groups and assumptions (i) and (ii), it follows that the induced map between the homotopy fibers (at any basepoint) of the vertical maps induces an isomorphism on $\pi_0$ (see, e.g., \cite[Lemma 1.4.7]{mcat}).
-According to \cite{aKtaht}, the map between these homotopy fibers at the points defined by $(X_1, X_2) \in\ob \mathcal{C} \times \ob \mathcal{C}$ and $(F(X_1), F(X_2))\in \ob \mathcal{C}' \times \ob \mathcal{C}'$ respectively, can be identified with the map induced by $F$ between the corresponding mapping spaces in the respective hammock localizations
+Using the properties of the long exact sequence of homotopy groups and assumptions (i) and (ii), it follows that the induced map between the homotopy fibers of the vertical maps (at any basepoint) induces an isomorphism on $\pi_0$ (see, e.g., \cite[Lemma 1.4.7]{mcat}).
+Applying \cite[Theorem 1.2]{aKtaht}, the map between the homotopy fibers at the points defined by $(X_1, X_2) \in\ob \mathcal{C} \times \ob \mathcal{C}$ and $(F(X_1), F(X_2))\in \ob \mathcal{C}' \times \ob \mathcal{C}'$, respectively, can be identified with the map induced by $F$ between the corresponding mapping spaces in the respective hammock localizations

 Thus applying $\pi_0$ to this map gives an isomorphism

 and therefore $\ho{F}$ is fully faithful.
 It is also essentially surjective because $wF$ is an epimorphism on $\pi_0$. \end{proof}

 To sum up, we have the following